 AWS Key Management Service: For customers who deploy Tableau Server on AWS, leverage the AWS Key Management Service (KMS) for storing the root key for encryption instead of the default built-in KMS.
 This integration with AWS uses IAM roles to authenticate Tableau Server to AWS KMS, providing an enhanced level of integration and security to meet the most demanding compliance needs.

 There’s a lot of goodness being delivered in the Server Management Add-on in Tableau 2019.3, but we’re really just getting started!
 To take advantage of the capabilities, you must upgrade to Tableau 2019.3, so start planning that upgrade now.
-The Server Management Add-on is licensed separately, at the Tableau Server deployment level.
+The Server Management Add-on is licensed separately, at the Tableau Server Deployment level.
 It’s $3 per user, for all users in your deployment.
 Subscription core pricing is also available.

 Beyond 2019.3, we'll continue to add more configuration and management capabilities to meet your technical requirements.
 You may have noticed a couple of the capabilities were specific to customers running in the Amazon cloud.
 The reason we started there is because we first built and road-tested these capabilities for our own SaaS offering, Tableau Online (which runs on AWS) and have now made them available for Tableau Server customers.
 We also have a lot of customers who run Tableau Server on AWS, and it made sense to start there.
-Rest assured, we are planning to bring similar capabilities to Microsoft Azure and the Google Cloud platform, as well as support for on-premises deployments.
+Rest assured, we are planning to bring similar capabilities to Microsoft Azure, the Google Cloud Platform, as well as support for on-premises deployments.
 And speaking of Tableau Online, it is important to note that this add-on is not for Tableau Online customers.
-Since Tableau Online is a fully ￼hosted service, we manage the environment on behalf of our customers, alleviating the need for the capabilities in this add-on.
+Since Tableau Online is a fully ￼hosted service, we manage the environment on behalf of our customers, alleviating the need for the capabilities in this Add-on.

 One of the next exciting items coming early next year is integration with network file storage.
 In addition to virtually eliminating the possibility of running out of disk space, many of these devices offer hardware snapshotting capabilities for backups.
 By leveraging this snapshotting with Tableau, customers will see dramatic improvements in backup and restore times.
-Further enhancements to the add-on include improvements to the Content Migration and Resource Monitoring tools, additional resource governance controls, support for more advanced authentication scenarios and containerised deployments of Tableau Server.
+Further enhancements to the add-on include improvements to the Content Migration and Resource Monitoring tools, additional resource governance controls, support for more advanced authentication scenarios, and containerized deployments of Tableau Server.